Challenge / Goal

 The City of Madrid (through its Energy and Climate Change Department) in cooperation with the logistics operator, FM Logistics, combine the implementation of an urban consolidation centre for last mile distribution, operated using clean vehicles, with regulatory measures, such as access regulations in traffic-restricted areas, applying time windows for goods delivery, or vehicle restrictions based on weight, size and technology (zero and ultra-low emissions vehicles).

 The measure’s planning stage has included two relevant studies.
-A general research study about the characterisation of urban freight logistics in Madrid used as background information to set the framework of the measure.
-And a specific study for the choice and refurbishment of the consolidation centre among the facilities of the private partner FM Logistics.
+A general research study about the characterisation of urban freight logistics in Madrid was used as background information to set the framework of the measure.
+As well as this there was a specific study for the choice and refurbishment of the consolidation centre among the facilities of the private partner FM Logistics.
 The logistics plans conception and the choice of delivery routes have been included in the planning process, whose milestones have been finally accomplished with the beginning of pilot action in September 2017.
 Currently, some vehicles are using the facility for urban freight distribution: 10 electric vans, five FUSO hybrid vans and three natural gas trucks.

 Want to learn more about the lessons learned, financial details and results?